FluidTYPO3/flux/README.md

 * https://github.com/NamelessCoder/flux is a dependency and is used to configure how the content template variable are defined.
 * https://github.com/NamelessCoder/vhs is a highly suggested companion for Fluid Content templates, providing useful ViewHelpers.
 * https://github.com/NamelessCoder/fluidpages is a recommendation for a site built with Fluid, but is not TemplaVoila compatible.
+* https://github.com/NamelessCoder/fluidcontent_fed is a collection of general Fluid Content Elements which use FED ViewHelpers
+* https://github.com/NamelessCoder/fluidcontent_bootstrap is a collection of Fluid Content Elements for Twitter Bootstrap which use VHS ViewHelpers
+* https://github.com/NamelessCoder/fluidpages_bootstrap is a collection of Fluid Page templates written for Bootstrap using VHS
+  ViewHelpers